 An important step in prevention is getting tested.
 Both partners should get tested for STDs and if either of you has a new partner, get retested.
 Identifying if there is a problem can direct the course of action for dealing with the STD and preventing pelvic inflammatory disease.

 People can reduce the risk of PID by practicing safe sex including using condoms every time and limiting the number of sexual partners.
 Condoms are the most effective way to prevent contracting an STD.
 Having multiple sexual partners increases the risks of exposure to sexually transmitted diseases.

 Finally, women should not douche.
 Douching can remove some the normal bacteria in the vagina that protect against infection.
 By removing the bacteria, it creates an opportunity for harmful bacteria to travel to the ovaries, uterus and fallopian tubes.

-What are PID symptoms?
+What are pelvic inflammatory disease symptoms?